-Choose your Transition Method

-This is an important transition decision that companies should think about one, two, or even three years prior to adoption because it will drive the nature, timing, and extent of any necessary systems and process changes.
+Choose Your Transition Method This is an important transition decision that companies should think about far in advance of adoption because it will drive the nature, timing, and extent of any necessary systems and process changes.
 Companies may adopt the new rules one of two ways:

-▶ Full retrospective basis
+- Full retrospective basis

-▶ Modified retrospective basis
+- Modified retrospective basis

 Either way, data for at least some contracts will need to be tracked for periods prior to the adoption date-that is, from 2016 or even earlier depending on the inception date of the contract.
 This means every company should decide as soon as possible which method it will use to transition to the new rules so that it can properly assess transactions that may be impacted by adoption of the new guidelines.